tikv/website/content/docs/3.0/tasks/deploy/ansible.md

     > **Note:** It is required to download `tidb-ansible` to the `/home/tidb` directory using the `tidb` user account.
 If you download it to the `/root` directory, a privilege issue occurs.

-    If you have questions regarding which version to use, email to info@pingcap.com for more information or [file an issue](https://github.com/pingcap/tidb-ansible/issues/new).
+    If you have questions regarding which version to use, email to [info@pingcap.com](mailto:info@pingcap.com) for more information or [file an issue](https://github.com/pingcap/tidb-ansible/issues/new).

 ## Step 4: Install Ansible and its dependencies on the Control Machine

 Make sure you have logged in to the Control Machine using the `tidb` user account.

 It is required to use `pip` to install Ansible and its dependencies, otherwise a compatibility issue occurs.
-Currently, the TiDB 2.0 GA version and the master version are compatible with Ansible 2.4 and Ansible 2.5.
+Currently, the tidb-ansible release-3.0 branch is compatible with Ansible 2.4 and Ansible 2.5.

 **Install Ansible and the dependencies on the Control Machine:**